kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 }
 ~~~

 **Min Group**: The new minimum group sequence, or 0 if there is no update.
-This value MUST NOT be smaller than prior SUBSCRIBE and UPDATE messages.
+This value MUST NOT be smaller than prior SUBSCRIBE and SUBSCRIBE_UPDATE messages.

 **Max Group**: The new maximum group sequence, or 0 if there is no update.
-This value MUST NOT be larger than prior SUBSCRIBE or UPDATE messages.
+This value MUST NOT be larger than prior SUBSCRIBE or SUBSCRIBE_UPDATE messages.

-## FETCH Stream
+## FETCH
-A subscriber can open a FETCH stream to receive a single GROUP at a specified offset.
+A subscriber can open a bidirectional FETCH stream to receive a single GROUP at a specified offset.
 This is primarily used to recover from an abrupt stream termination.

 ~~~